MinIO serves as a consistent storage layer in a hybrid-cloud or multi-cloud deployment scenario.

 For all production environments we recommend enabling encryption on all buckets by default.
 MinIO uses AES-256-GCM or ChaCha20-Poly1305 encryption to protect data integrity and confidentiality with negligible performance impact.

-MinIO supports setting a bucket-level default encryption key in the KMS with support for AWS-S3 semantics (SSE-S3).
-Clients can also specify a separate key on the KMS using SSE-KMS request headers.
+MinIO supports setting a bucket-level default encryption key in the KMS with support for per-object encryption keys (SSE-KMS) and a broad per-deployment encryption key (SSE-S3).

 MinIO will use this KMS to bootstrap its internal key encryption server (KES service) to enable high-performance, per object encryption.
 Each tenant runs its own KES server in an isolated namespace.